2alin/kanban-board/test/readme.md

 This document contains all the documentation around testings

-# Unit tests
+# Unit and component tests

-All unit tests should be located in the same directory as the related module but with their filename prefixed by `.test` before its extension file.
-For example `module.test.ts` should contain the unit tests of `module.ts`.
+All unit and component tests should be located in the same directory as the related module.
+Unit tests have `.unit.test` before its file extension and component tests have `.browser.test`.

-To run all the unit tests, please use `npm run test`.
-Or use`npx vitest` to enter watch mode.
+To run all unit and component tests, please use `npm run test`.
+Or use`npm run test-watch` to enter watch mode.

 # Manual Tests